CONTACT US / FAQ

 In addition to Travel Insurance, you’ll need to join the Japanese National Health Insurance program, which is compulsory for all adult residents of Japan.
 You’ll enter this after arriving in Japan – at the same time as you register your address at the local city office, which we give you assistance with.

 Yes.
-Uniforms will be provided for all staff, though you may be required to bring your own shoes, stockings, skirt/pants or white shirt.
-We’ll send uniform details to successful staff before departure to Japan.
+Uniforms will be provided for all staff, though you may be required to bring specific items of your own – for example black pants and shoes for a restaurant position.

-Yes.
-During busy holiday periods (Ski: Xmas/New Year’s Break + mid-February, Beach: Jul-Aug Summer Vacation), your resort will ask you to work overtime, as they tend to be understaffed around this time.
+During busy holiday periods (Ski: Xmas/New Year’s Break + mid-February, Beach: Jul-Aug Summer Vacation), your resort may ask you to work a few extra hours if they’re very busy and need more help.

 Most contracts are only 3-4 months long.
-Changing jobs would mean being re-trained in a new one.
+Changing jobs means being re-trained in a new one.
 Given the short time you’re there it makes more sense to train you up in one position and have you perform that for the duration of your contract.
+Because of that resorts prefer people to stick with one position.
+However if you really want to change jobs after starting, you can request a change – but it may or may not be approved.

 Resort work is shift-work, so the days of the week won’t mean much!